AytekinYaliz/ylz.poc.client-ts/examples/js.md

 ```

 ### HOISTING ###
-JavaScript hoists all variable declarations, it moves them to the beginning of their direct scopes.
+In JavaScript declerations (variable and function) are hoisted but assignment are not.
+JS engine moves declerations to the beginning of their direct scopes.
-The complete function is hoisted, not just the creation of the variable in which it is stored.

 ### CLOSURE ###